-For example: primer19_0_x64.exe is PRIMER major release 19, minor release 0, 64 bit.
+For example: primer 20_0 x64.exe is PRIMER major release 20, minor release 0, 64 bit.

 To preserve backwards compatibility with previous naming conventions, and to please those preferring the old generic naming convention, symbolic links defining the generic names are also created as part of the installation process.